microsoftgraph/entra-powershell/GET-STARTED.md

 Get-AzureADUser -SearchString "Adele"
 ```

-## Additional Microsoft Entra PowerShell features
+## Other Microsoft Entra PowerShell features

 Microsoft Entra PowerShell offers cool features such as pipelining, and migration adapter capabilities to help our customers migrate from legacy PowerShell modules such as [Azure AD](https://learn.microsoft.com/en-us/powershell/azure/active-directory/overview) and [MSOnline](https://learn.microsoft.com/en-us/powershell/module/msonline) modules.
-We will continue to add more out-of-the-box usability features to make you productive and with pleasant experience.
+We'll continue to add more out-of-the-box usability features to make you productive and with pleasant experience.

 ### Pipelining feature

 With Pipelining, you can perform updates from the output of another command as inputs.
-For example, assuming you have a group based for all EMEA Sales team and you would like to update the Postal address for all the members after the team reporting line moves from one country to another, you would achieve this with one line of code/snippet.
+For example, updating the Postal Code address for all group members after a reporting line changes.

 ```powershell
 Get-EntraGroupMember -ObjectId e76bfd30-48fb-4f40-83f1-8d94ddd4f8c2 | Set-EntraUser -PostalCode 98122
 ```

 This command updates the Postal Code for all the members of the group with ID `e76bfd30-48fb-4f40-83f1-8d94ddd4f8c2`.

 ### Migration scenario

 James has a long AzureAD PowerShell module based script.
-Re-writing is tedious and time consuming.
+Rewriting is tedious and time consuming.
 James would like to use the Microsoft Entra PowerShell module to help him ride on the Microsoft Graph PowerShell with the least friction.
-All he has to do is to replace one line of code `Connect-AzureAD` with the three lines below.
+All that James has to do is to replace one line of code `Connect-AzureAD` with the three lines.

 ```powershell
 Import-Module Microsoft.Graph.Entra
 Connect-MgGraph #Replaces Connect-AzureAD for auth Set-EntraAzureADAliases #Activate aliasing
 ```

 ## End-to-end Scenario Example

 Adele is an IT Admin within Contoso Group.
-Adele would like to test an end-to-end scenario to enable her automate Group creation whenever a new product support team is formed from ServiceNow ticketing system trigger activity.
+Adele would like to test an end-to-end scenario to enable Adele to automate Group creation whenever a new product support team is formed from ServiceNow ticketing system trigger activity.

 **Step 1: Group Creation**

 To create a group, make sure you have the required permissions/scopes to create a group.

 ```powershell
 Connect-MgGraph -Scopes "Group.ReadWrite.All"
 ```

-Run the command below to create a new group.
+To create a new group, run the command.

 ```powershell
 New-EntraGroup -DisplayName "My new group" -MailEnabled $false -SecurityEnabled $true -MailNickName "NotSet"
 ```

 This command creates a new group with the name `My new group`.

 **Step 2: Searching for the created group**